theforeman/smart_proxy_dns_infoblox/README.md

 :infoblox_host: "ipam.example.com"
 ```

-For secrutiry reasons, you should set owner and mode like this:
+For security reasons, you should set owner and mode like this:

 ```
 chown root:foreman-proxy /etc/foreman-proxy/settings.d/dns_infoblox.yml